 - Data Collection

-- Date Collected: Beginning in summer 2006, the Kent County Congregational Study (KCCS) began an exhaustive effort to identify a master list of congregations in Kent County.
+- Date Collected: Beginning in summer 2006, the Kent County Congregational Study (KCCS) began an exhaustive effort to identify a master list of congregations in Kent County, Michigan.
 Data were collected in 2007 (from June to December) with an extensive survey of congregational leaders from the master list of congregations.

 - Funded By